trizen/sidef-book/syntax_and_semantics/control_flow/next.md

 # next

-The `next` statements skips one iteration of the loop.
+The `next` statement skips one iteration of a loop.

 ```ruby
 for (var i = 0; i <= 5; i++) {